Tarpon Fishing British Virgin Islands

 How do I keep the Tarpon on the line?

-When Tarpon know they are hooked, they are going to take off at a blistering pace.
-If he is heading away from you into clear water, I loosen the drag a bit and let him go.
+When Tarpon knows they are hooked, they will take off blisteringly.
+If he is heading away from you into clear water, I loosen the drag and let him go.

-It’s far safer to let him work and tire out away from the danger of the boat and anchor line.
+Letting him work and tire away from the danger of the boat and anchor line is far safer.

 As he takes off, you must point the tip of your pole straight up.
-Watch the line angle, he will be heading to the surface and will leap into the air 5 feet, while shaking his head like crazy.
+Watch the line angle.
+He will be heading to the surface and will leap into the air five feet while shaking his head like crazy.

 The instant he breaks the surface, it’s imperative that the pole tip is up and that you crank the line like crazy.
-Any slack in the line for even a millisecond while he is leaping, it will throw the hook.
+Any slack in the line for even a millisecond while he is leaping will throw the hook.

 Tarpon and Silversides under the water